 Telford & Wrekin Council Adult Social Care are collecting your personal data to enable the best possible advice, care or support to be provided and to meet the statutory requirements under the Care Act 2014, wider legislation and Article 9(2)(c) and (h) of the General Data Protection Regulations 2018 or equivalent United Kingdom legislation.

 Telford & Wrekin Council may securely share your personal data collected with nominated external organisations in order to provide support and/or services.
 There may be occasions where we request further information from key third party organisations such as Health or Provider organisations.
-For further details on the Council's privacy arrangements please view the privacy page on the Council's website.
+View the privacy page on the Council's website for further details on the Council's privacy arrangements.

 This privacy notice applies to Adult Social Care Services, for example; Community Early Help, Safeguarding and Community Social Work and includes: Older People, Working Age Adult, Hospital Assessment, Out of County, Transition (child to adult), Physical and or Sensory Disability, Adults with Learning Disabilities, Mental Health, Adult Safeguarding, Occupational Therapy and Assistive Technology Services.